bkang11/bkang11.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
-I primarily research team dynamics and human-autonomy teaming.
+Passionate.
+Resourceful.
+Driven.

+I am third-year student in the Industrial-Organizational Psychology Ph.D. program at UGA.
+My research areas consist of team dynamics, human-autonomy teaming, and selection/assessment.